ameliasssss/Food-Ordering-System-UI-Prototype/README.md

-# Food-Ordering-System-UI-Prototype
-A UI prototype developed using HTML, CSS, and Javascript.
+# Food Ordering System UI Prototype
+This project is a Food Ordering System UI prototype developed as part of a Rapid Application Development (RAD) assignment.
+The system provides an intuitive interface for browsing food categories, adding items to an order, and dynamically calculating payment details.
+The prototype is built with HTML, CSS, and JavaScript and focuses on front-end design and interactive functionality.

+## Layouts
+- Home Page

+- Order Page

+- Contact Page